radixdlt/official-examples/step-by-step/09-hello-token-front-end/README.md

 ## File Structure

 Now that we have more than just the scrypto package, we need to reorganize our project a little.
-We'll put the scrypto package in a `scrypto` directory and add a front end `client` directory.
+We'll put the scrypto package in a `scrypto-package` directory and add a front end `client` directory.
 In the `client` directory we have an `index.html` file, a `main.js` file and a `package.json` file.
 The `index.html` file is the main page of our dapp.
 The `main.js` file is the javascript that runs on the page.
 The `package.json` file is be used to install the Radix Dapp